 The severity of spinal cord injuries is classified as incomplete or complete.
-Complete means that all movement and sensation below the injury placement is lost and Incomplete means that some movement and sensation remain.
+Complete means that all movement and sensation below the injury placement are lost and Incomplete means that some movement and sensation remain.

-The American Spinal Injury Association (ASIA) grades the degree of injuries from A to E, with A being the most severe and E being normal motor and sensory functioning.
+The American Spinal Injury Association (ASIA) grades the degree of injuries from A to E, with A being the most severe and E being the normal motor and sensory functioning.

 The grading from ASIA is as follows*:

 Please view the Spinal Cord Grading .pdf for a diagram and more information on spinal cord grading & classification.